mbrossard/arm-experiments/rpi2-gps/README.md

 Compile everything.

-If everythin works according to plans, a disk image should appear at
+If everything works according to plans, a disk image should appear at:

 > buildroot/output/images/sdcard.img